which flu is worse a or b, bon secours hampton roads

 Both influenza A and B strains are included in the seasonal flu vaccine, which is updated annually based on predictions about the most common strains for that flu season.
 Flu vaccines remain the most effective preventative measure, which is why it is so important to get one every year!

 For most individuals, symptoms from flu A or flu B should resolve within one to two weeks.
-However, in severe cases, both types can lead to complications such as pneumonia, bronchitis and sinus infections, especially in those higher risk groups.
+However, in severe cases, both types can lead to complications such as pneumonia, bronchitis and sinus infections, especially in higher-risk groups.

 So, which flu is worse, A or B?
 As you can see, it’s a complicated answer that depends on a lot of different factors!
 The most important thing you can do this flu season to help keep everyone safe is to practice prevention methods such as handwashing, getting your flu shot and staying home when you are under the weather.